cds-snc/digital-canada-ca/content/en/blog/posts/how-to-thoughtfully-name-government-services.md

 —————

-Curious to discover other word mapping techniques?
+Curious to discover other content design techniques?
 Well, we have a few suggestions for you:

 - The book *Everyday Information Architecture* by Lisa Maria Martin is a fantastic primer to get you started with analyzing content, categorizing and organizing information, while growing your awareness of how people understand words and information.